BitWeb/java-core-lib/README.md

 ## Release notes

+### 2.3.0
+* Introduces option to configure logging levels in `ControllerAdvisor`.
+All exceptions caught now have a configurable logging level.
+In addition, logging can be turned off.
+Uncaught exceptions cannot be configured and are always logged in error level.
+See `ee.bitweb.core.api.ControllerAdvisorProperties` for full list of options.

 ### 2.2.0
 * Separated additional MDC entries into separate features that TraceIdFilter can add optionally.
 By default all additional entries are enabled as they were previously.